PLATO (spacecraft): Background

 The PLATO Mission Consortium (PMC), led by Prof. Heike Rauer at the German Aerospace Center (DLR) Institute of Planetary Research, is responsible for part of the payload and major contributions to the science operations.
-The Cameras are built by an international team from Italy, Switzerland and Sweden and coordinated by Isabella Pagano at INAF (Istituto Nazionale di Astrofisica).
+The cameras are built by an international team from Italy, Switzerland and Sweden and coordinated by Isabella Pagano at INAF (Istituto Nazionale di Astrofisica) and the payload main electronics was contributed by a Spanish team.
 The Telescope Optical Unit development is funded by the Italian Space Agency, the Swiss Space Office and the Swedish National Space Board.
 The PMC Science Management (PSM), composed of more than 500 experts, is coordinated by Prof. Don Pollacco of the University of Warwick and provides expertise for: